Erythema Multiforme

 What is Erythema multiforme?

-A skin condition characterized by target-shaped lesions.
+A skin condition characterized by target-like lesions.

 What causes Erythema multiforme?